 First, if I were you, I would go to the Oregon coast instead.
 But if you have already been to Bandon Dunes, or if you have an “in” at Cypress Point, or if you simply yearn to check Pebble Beach off your bucket list, then come to Monterey.
-There’s some good golf here.
+There is plenty of good golf here.

 I live a smooth 7-iron from the 18th tee at Spyglass Hill, and I am an avid golfer, so I have fielded my share of questions from both friends and strangers about which courses to play on the Monterey Peninsula, which to avoid, and what to do when not on the links.
 I have developed a set of stock answers, and I will share many of them in this post.